marcosxaxa/challenge-2/README.md

 terraform plan -var-file=var.tfvars
 ```

-:exclamation: The **-var-file** parameter is necessary so terraform can read the variables values
+:exclamation: The **-var-file** parameter is necessary so terraform can read the values of the variables

-Finnaly, to deploy the resources use this command:
+Finally, to deploy the resources use this command:

 ```
 terraform apply -var-file=var.tfvars
 ```

-:grey_exclamation: Append the **-auto-approve** paramenter to the command to apply automatically
+:grey_exclamation: Append the **-auto-approve** parameter to the command to apply automatically

 ## Accessing the webpage

-This script displays a simple page showing hoe many tables there are on the database ec2 instance.
+This script displays a simple page showing how many tables there are on the database ec2 instance.
 The terraform script gives an IP as output.
-Accessing this IP on a browser will show the webpage.
+Accessing this IP on a browser will display the webpage.